Landcruiser87/compare_abstracts/README.md

   - How is that search going to look... native dropdowns?
   - Sidebar that expands from the left/right?
   - Window popup.
+  - Button that pops up when a certain type of field is selected??
+  - Need to be able to search other JSONs
   - Keep the tree on the left..
 Tabbed Panel on the right with summary or search functions
     - Defaults to the summary tab (JSONDocumentView) when navigating the tree.
 Keyboard binding trigger to load search tab...
     - Types of search